Department of Movement Sciences

 Credit arranged

 Independent work on advanced levels of choreography leading to formally produced concerts.
 Develop and refine practical skills as well as personal approaches to choreographic process.
-Practice leadership in rehearsal direction and production management (Every Spring; Fall alt/years)
+Practice leadership in rehearsal direction and production management Typically Offered: Spring and Varies.

-Development of dance as a performing art from lineage-based to contemporary styles building upon course topics covered in Dance in Society, DAN 100.
+Development of dance as a performing art from lineage-based to contemporary styles building upon course topics covered in DAN 1000.
 Emphasis will be placed on 20th and 21st century developments in dance with a focus on ballet and modern.
-Students registering for graduate credit are required to complete additional research paper make two substantial presentations synthesizing overriding concepts within a historical concept.
-(Alt/years)
+Students registering for graduate credit are required to complete additional coursework.
+Typically Offered: Varies.

-An exploration of movement concepts based on Rudolf Laban's principles of Efforts, Shape, and Space.
+An exploration of movement concepts based on Rudolf Laban's principles of efforts, shape, and space.
 Additional projects/assignments required for graduate credit.
-(Spring, Alt/years)
+Typically Offered: Spring.

 A senior capstone course with individualized projects representing the student's work, consistent with the chosen emphasis within the dance degree (e. g. , concerts of original work, a major choreographic work, major performance, teaching or other research-based projects).
 Typically Offered: Varies.

 Tutorial services performed by advanced students under faculty supervision.
-Graded P/F.
+Graded Pass/Fail.

 Prereqs: Permission